 Changing gears is not necessary with an electric dirt bike

 Not having a gearbox and clutch also eliminates the need to change gears while riding, a benefit many electric dirt bike riders really like a lot, especially novices.
-You simply need to twist the throttle and off you go (which is similar to an electric scooter).
+You simply need to twist the throttle and go off (similar to an electric scooter).

 The Clutch handle has been replaced by a Rear Brake handle

-On a traditional dirt bike, the left-hand lever normally controls the clutch for changing gears.
-On electric dirt bikes, this lever now controls the rear brake instead of your foot.
+The left-hand lever normally controls the clutch for changing gears on a traditional dirt bike.
+This lever now controls the rear brake on electric dirt bikes instead of your foot.
 (The right handle still controls the front brakes.)

 Electric dirt bikes don’t make fumes or noise